Legal Malpractice Attorneys in Orange County, California

 - Failure to properly communicate with clients

 It is a tremendous advantage to the injured client if the attorney handling the legal malpractice case has wide experience in a variety of matters.
-With decades of trial experience, Klein & Wilson‘s attorneys have obtained significant trial results, achieved verdicts and settlements over $225 million for their clients, and obtained defense verdicts in a wide variety of “bet the company” cases.
+With decades of trial experience, Klein & Wilson‘s attorneys have obtained significant trial results, achieved verdicts and settlements nearly $250 million for their clients, and obtained defense verdicts in a wide variety of “bet the company” cases.

 An Unmatched Reputation For Excellence